Zhenlisme/heliano/readme.md

 You will find two main result files when HELIANO program runs successfully.
 1. RC.representative.bed: the predicted Helitron/Helentron coordinates in bed format (available in the file test.opt.tbl in this repository).
 2. RC.representative.fa: the predicted Helitron/Helentron sequences in fasta format.
+Other files or directories are intermediate outputs.
+1. TIR_count.tbl: Table for counts of terminal inverted repeats of each HLE subfamily.
+2. Boundary.tbl: Table for the conservation of flanking regions of each HLE subfamily.
+3. Helitron/ or Helentron/: Directory for intermediate files when detecting Helitron/Helentron.
 ##### Explanation for RC.representative.bed
 There are 11 columns in RC.representative.bed file:
 |chrm-id|start|end|subfamily|occurence|strand|pvalue|TS_blastn_identity|variant|type|name|